gavincyi/gavincyi.github.io/_posts/2023-02-01-when-do-we-need-pydantic.md

 Order(price=100.0, quantity=‘Peter’, active=True)
 ```

 The object model guarantees the object is validated before passing to downstream.
 A huge improvement for users and developers.
+Also Pydantic is immune from the inheritance pain mentioned above.

 ## Model conversion